 - 1 packet taco seasoning

-- Brown and drain beef of excess fat.
-Add packet of taco seasoning (whichever one is your favorite or if you make your own).
-Add necessary water (following directions on back of package).
-Let water reduce until the beef mixture is thick and the flavors melded.
-Turn off heat.
-Crush a handful (or more) of Doritos and place on plate.
-Next layer with a little taco beef mixture.
+- Brown and drain the beef of excess fat then add the packet of taco seasoning (whichever one is your favorite or if you make your own).
+Add necessary water (following the directions on the back of the package).
+Let the water reduce until the beef mixture is thick and the flavors meld, then turn off the heat.1 lb ground beef or ground turkey, 1 packet taco seasoning, water

-- Then add whatever toppings you prefer; kidney beans, shredded lettuce, cheese, tomatoes, sour cream and then lightly drizzle with Catalina dressing.1 can dark red kidney beans, rinsed and drained, ½ head lettuce, shredded, 1 medium block cheddar cheese, shredded, 3 tomatoes, diced, 1 container sour cream, 1 bottle Catalina dressing
+- Then add whatever toppings you prefer: kidney beans, shredded lettuce, cheese, tomatoes, sour cream, and then lightly drizzle with Catalina dressing.1 can dark red kidney beans, rinsed and drained, ½ head lettuce, shredded, 1 medium block cheddar cheese, shredded, 3 tomatoes, diced, 1 container sour cream, 1 bottle Catalina dressing

 Positive thinking will let you do everything better than negative thinking will.